manuellange/DLD/README.md

 pandas (1.0.5)
 matplotlib (3.1.1)
 ```
+## 2. Preparation
 The code can be used with precomputed lines (and ground truth information) in order to test the network on the same lines which we used for the benchmarks in our paper.
-The line locations are in the cpp.npz files which we provide for the images (argument **--keylines_in "{PATH_TO_KEYLINES}"**.
+The line locations are in the cpp.npz files which we provide for the images (argument *--keylines_in "{PATH_TO_KEYLINES}"*.
 The cpp.npz contains the lines for the right and for the left image.
-Use the argument **--keylines_use_right** to read the right images from the file, and in that case also provide the path to the right image **--image_in "{PATH_TO_IMAGE}"**.
+Use the argument *--keylines_use_second_image* to read the right images from the file, and in that case also provide the path to the right image *--image_in "{PATH_TO_IMAGE}"*.
-The program will calculate the descriptors and save them (use **--save_results**) next to the images.
+The program will calculate the descriptors and save them (use *--save_results*) next to the images.
 The descriptors have to be calculated for the left and the right image separately.
 The descriptors are in im0.npz files, which can be red and visualized by the [*LineLearningInterface*](https://github.com/manuellange/LineLearningInterface).
 The corridor dataset including our labeled Ground Truth line information and also including already computed descriptors from the DLD can be found here [*LineDataset*](https://github.com/manuellange/LineDataset).

+## 3. Usage
 Usage with precomputed keylines:
 ```powershell
 python3 .\cld.py --image_in "{PATH_TO_IMAGE}" --keylines_in "{PATH_TO_KEYLINES}" --cutout_width 27 --cutout_height 100 --gpu 0 test "{PATH_TO_MODEL}" -n 1 --depth 10 --debug --min_len 15 --fixed_length --save_results